ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 2. **Shared tenancy:** A common logical network, which is shared by all tenants who use this model, with separation provided by automated Access Control Lists (ACLs), and enabled with VLAN spanning.
 This option is not described in this document.

-The term _Customer VRF_ is used to describe _multiple isolation_ network connectivity.
+The term "customer VRF" is used to describe _multiple isolation_ network connectivity.
 {: tip}

 ## VRF overview: Multiple isolation technology